SaaS Redesign Guide: How to Properly Redesign a SaaS Product

 Okay, so you’ve validated your solutions, and it’s time to do some actual design work.
 Before you jump into the process, developing a detailed design system and putting it into action is essential.
 In the process, it’s essential to consult developers on the feasibility of the design decisions.
 Designers and developers often see things differently — the former can often propose solutions that are way too intricate for the latter to implement.
 Their collaboration here is vital.

 You’ve confirmed your hypotheses and designed awesome solutions that address your users’ most pressing issues — it’s time for your designs to go live.
 Now, you wait.
 In a short while, you’ll be able to gather enough analytics to continue improving your site or product.

 SaaS Redesign Case Study

-The old process of creating a project was very complicated and made users to drop the idea halfway.
+The old process of creating a project was very complicated and made users drop the idea halfway.
 We analyzed the route that users take every time and found weak spots.
-That action allowed us to redesign a simple flow for companies to easily create a project with all the needed information in just 5 steps:
+That action allowed us to redesign a simple flow for companies to easily create a project with all the needed information in just five steps:

 - Step 1 - Select Project Type;

 (old project dashboard)

 How Much Does a UX Redesign Cost?